sveniu/ephemeral-storage-setup/README.md

 to monitor disks and the apps that use them, to be able to quickly destroy the VM in case of issues.

+### Directory skeleton

+The mount point can be populated by a directory skeleton copied from another directory, a tar archive, or entries in the configuration file.
+This primes the mount point for use, either by having configured the applications to use directories within the mount point, or symlinks that point into it.

+See the [config file example](examples/config.yml) for how to do this.

 ### Run at boot

 See the [systemd service example](examples/ephemeral-storage-setup.service) for